"HARASSMENT COMPLAINT" scam email removal guide

 What is "HARASSMENT COMPLAINT" email scam?

-"HARASSMENT COMPLAINT" is the title of an email scam, designed to proliferate the TrickBot trojan-type malicious software.
-This scam employs social engineering (scare-tactics) to trick users into opening the attached file, consequently infecting the system with TrickBot.
-The user's personal details (such as name, workplace, etc.) are used to create the impression of legitimacy.
-The email is allegedly from the US Equal Employment Opportunity Commission, claiming that the addressee (individual, to whom the letter is intended) is a subject in a filed sexual harassment complaint.
-Spam campaigns used to send scam/deceptive emails like this, usually disguise the letters as "official", "important" and similar priority mail.
-However, they often contain spelling errors and other inconsistencies, which ease their identification as fraudulent mail.
-It is expressly advised against opening suspicious and/or irrelevant emails; attachments and links found within them must never be opened - as they are a source of a potential system infection.
+"HARASSMENT COMPLAINT" is an email scam designed to proliferate TrickBot trojan-type malicious software.
+This scam employs social engineering (scare tactics) to trick users into opening the attached file, consequently infecting the system with TrickBot.
+The user's personal details (such as name, workplace, etc.) are used in an attempt to give the impression of legitimacy.
+The email is allegedly from the U.S. Equal Employment Opportunity Commission, claiming that the addressee (individual, to whom the letter is intended) is the subject in a filed sexual harassment complaint.
+Spam campaigns used to send scam/deceptive emails such as this often disguise the messages as "official", "important", and similar priority mail.
+Note that they often contain spelling errors and other inconsistencies, which ease their identification as fraudulent mail.
+You are expressly advised against opening suspicious and/or irrelevant emails.
+Attachments and links found within them must never be opened, as they are the source of potential system infections.

 The "HARASSMENT COMPLAINT" scam typically targets employees of certain enterprise companies.
-Chosen based on the likeliness of the alleged scenario occurring in the working environment (i.e. whether the personnel is large and/or mixed, etc.).
-Throughout the letter, the addressee's workplace title and/or name is mentioned (possibly, other personal details as well), so as to increase the scam's chances of succeeding by evoking an emotional response.
-In other words, it is intended that the user open the attached document without much consideration.
+They are chosen based on the probable workplace scenario (i.e., whether the personnel is large and/or mixed, etc.).
+Throughout the message, the addressee's workplace title and/or name is mentioned (possibly, other personal details as well) so as to increase the scam's chances of succeeding by evoking an emotional response.
+Therefore, it is intended that the user open the attached document without much consideration.
 The email states that a complaint of inappropriate behavior has been lodged against the addressee.
-Therefore, they are currently under investigation, for actions - considered to be sexual harassment, involving a coworker.
-The infectious attachment is a Microsoft Word document, disguised as the harassment grievance report.
+Therefore, they are currently within the investigation for actions classed as sexual harassment involving a coworker.
+The infectious attachment is a Microsoft Word document disguised as the harassment grievance report.
 The text within informs the recipient that the complaint has been reviewed by a U.S. Equal Employment Opportunity Commission (EEO) representative.
 Furthermore, the EEO representative has decided to open an investigation on the case.
 The Word document contains malicious macro commands.
 If this file is opened with an MS Word version released prior to 2010, it automatically begins downloading/installing TrickBot.
-However, if the version is newer, the document requests macro commands to be enabled (to enable editing).
-Then the infection occurs after the macros are enabled.
-If it is suspected that TrickBot (or similar malware) is already present on the device, it is highly recommended to use an anti-virus/anti-spyware software to immediately remove it.
+If, however, the version is later, the document requests macro commands to be enabled (to allow editing).
+The infection then occurs after macros are enabled.
+If you suspect that TrickBot (or similar malware) is already present on the device, use anti-virus/anti-spyware software to immediately remove it.

 |Name||HARASSMENT COMPLAINT email spam virus|